 Exploring coastal cities of Australia from Sydney to Brisbane

-While we have yet to take the drive from Syndey to Brisbane, there are a few lovely Australian coastal cities along the way worth a mention.
+While we have yet to take the drive from Sydney to Brisbane, there are a few lovely Australian coastal cities along the way worth mentioning.

 Brisbane: Where Urban Sophistication Meets Relaxed Vibes